-This subject examines key concepts in democratic and political theory.
-The question of what it means for citizens to have an equal chance of participation or influence in public affairs will be considered.
-Other issues to be explored include justice, freedom, rights, democracy and public interest.
+Political Philosophy: Freedom, Justice and the State examines key concepts in democratic and political theory.
+The subject addresses questions of what it means for citizens to have an equal chance of participation or influence in public affairs.
+The subject also explores issues of justice, freedom, rights, democracy and public interest.

 |Faculty||Faculty of Society & Design|

 1. Knowledge of the major theoretical perspectives in contemporary political philosophy.

 2. Capacity to engage critically in issues of political philosophy.